Prabhakar Kore

 Prabhakar Kore is an Indian politician and former three term member of Rajya Sabha from Karnataka.
 He is a member of the Bharatiya Janata Party.
 He is the Chairman of the Karnatak Lingayat Education Society, Belagavi which runs over 300 institutions that provide education and healthcare in Karnataka and Maharashtra, India.
 He is also the Chancellor of KLE Academy of Higher Education and Research (KAHER), Belagavi and KLE Technological University, Hubballi.

-Kore is a multi-faceted personality with significant contributions in education, agriculture, healthcare, the cooperative sector, politics, and community welfare, leaving a mark on the state, national, and international stages.
-He served as a member of parliament in the Rajya Sabha three times: from 1990 to 1996, 2008 to 2014, and 2014 to 2020.
+He has made significant contributions in education, agriculture, healthcare, the cooperative sector, politics, and community welfare, leaving a mark on the state, national, and international stages.
+He served as a Member of Parliament in the Rajya Sabha three times: from 1990 to 1996, 2008 to 2014, and 2014 to 2020.
 Additionally, he has been involved in various parliamentary committees, including those for the Ministry of Defense, Human Resource Development, Health and Family Welfare, Consultative Committee, Education, and Railways, among others.

 Kore also served as a member of the Legislative Council of Karnataka from 2001 to 2007.
 His role as an educationist is underscored by his efforts in expanding the KLE Society, which was established in 1984 with 38 institutes, to its current count of 308 institutes.
 He is also known as an industrialist.

 Early life

 Prabhakar Kore was born on 1 August 1947 in Ankali. to Shri Basavaprabhu and Smt Sharadadevi.
-Kore belongs to the Lingayat community.
+Kore belongs to the Banajiga sub-sect of Lingayat community.
 He completed a Bachelor of Commerce (B.Com) degree before beginning his career.
 He currently holds numerous awards conferred by various international and national organizations.
 He began his career as the chairman of the KLE Society.